Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Methodology

 \subsection{Threat Model}

 Motivated by our preliminary results, our adversary aims to extract an approximation of the safety classifier of a target aligned model, called a surrogate classifier.
 A successful extraction would allow subsequent attacks to be made with more effective white-box jailbreak approaches, while forgoing the complex computational costs they incur, as we discuss in \autoref{section:implications-wb}.
-We will extract the surrogate classifier using subsets of the model, thus white-box access is assumed (\ie access to the model weights and architecture).
+We will extract the surrogate classifier using subsets of the model, thus white-box access is assumed (\ie access to the model weights).
+In practice, the actor could be a red-teamer that would benefit from the efficiency and efficacy gains of the approach when auditing a model.

 In jailbreak attacks, the adversarial objective is to make the model comply with an unsafe input by adding a perturbation.
 Aligned models overfit on the unsafe inputs.
 As a result, they can reject safe prompts~\cite{cuiORBenchOverRefusalBenchmark2024}, exhibiting a high sensitivity to certain tokens.
 While previous work has mostly studied jailbreaks (unsafe inputs identified as compliant), in this work we focus on extracting the surrogate classifier therein enabling attacks that target alignment more closely.
 To do so, we also study safe inputs identified as unsafe, as we hypothesize that they also provide substantial information on the decision boundary of the classifier.